 Hello, pretties!
 As some of you may recall, I won a contest last month which basically meant that I was able to renew my pantry in terms of oils, essential oils, butters, and rosewater.
 All things necessary for new DIY projects.
 And, because I haven’t really used rosewater up till now, I decided to dedicate it a post and inform you and myself about the skin and hair benefits of rosewater, and its uses.

 Only recently have I fallen in love with rosewater, to be honest with you.
 I’ve always known about it but for some reason just never really thought of using it in any way.
 Until recently, that is.
 My bottle of rosewater is made from Damascus rose and it smells divine!
 I am trying to restrain myself from adding it to everything!

 What is rosewater?

-Rosewater, hydrosol, or herbal distillate is actually a by-product of steam distillation of the essential oil.
+Rosewater, hydrosol, or herbal distillate is actually a by-product of the steam distillation of the essential oil.
 Now, a by-product may sound a bit…demeaning, but it’s quite the opposite: rosewater is the carrier of the (in this case) rich aroma and skin soothing effects.

 Rosewater of the Damascus rose, or in Latin Rosa x Damascena, has intoxicating, amazing, gentle smell of roses, that relaxes and restores energy.
 You can use it to make rosewater face toner (recipe below!) due to many skin and hair benefits of rosewater.

 Can I make rosewater myself?